Necessary Conditions for Infinite Horizon Optimal Control Problems Revisited: Optimality conditions

 In order to select such $\lambda$ and $\psi_0$ with the use of transversality condition we consider the linearization of system (\ref{eq:dx})

 Its solution, for the given initial condition $y(\tau)$, can be written with the use of the \emph{state-transition matrix} $K(t,\tau)$:

-The following assumption determines how well linearized system (\ref{eq:dy}) should approximate the original system, so that the maximum principle holds under the proposed transversality condition. \begin{assumption} For almost all time instances $\tau \geq t_0$ directional derivative $\langle J_x, \zeta\rangle$ of the functional at the optimal trajectory $\opt{x}$ uniformly bounds from below the corresponding limit :
+The following assumption determines how well linearized system (\ref{eq:dy}) should approximate the original system, so that the proposed optimality condition holds along with the maximum principle. \begin{assumption} For almost all time instances $\tau \geq t_0$ directional derivative $\langle J_x, \zeta\rangle$ of the functional at the optimal trajectory $\opt{x}$ uniformly bounds from below the finite difference approximation of the directional derivative: